 Your Outdoor Lesson Box should contain everything you need to ensure your outdoor classroom is as functional as your indoor classroom!

-- Spare Stationery – Avoid the toing and froing back to your indoor classroom, and have some spare stationery on standby.
-A small pencil case is perfect for holding onto a few pencils, rubbers, scissors and glue for those forgetful little darlings.
+- Extra Supplies – Avoid having to run back to your indoor classroom, and have some spare supplies on standby.
+A small pencil case is perfect for holding onto a few pencils, erasers, scissors, and glue for those forgetful little darlings.

 and the best thing…

-- Chalk – This one’s a game changer!
-Save on paper and utilize every element of your outdoor area by canvassing your footpaths and playgrounds with your students’ thinking.
-Check with your Principal that they don’t mind the temporary educational graffiti first!
+- Chalk – This one’s a game-changer!
+Save on paper, and utilize every element of your outdoor area by canvassing your paths and playgrounds with your students’ thinking.

 Outdoor Lesson Checklist